 Here's the recipe now.
 Ciao!

-- 2 cups sifted unbleached all purpose flour (this means you need to sift the flour first and then measure it, not the other way round)
+- 2 cups unbleached all purpose flour (sifted.
+Sift the flour first and then measure it, not the other way round)

-- 1 tbsp amaretto (or add 1 tsp almond extract)
+- 1 tablespoon amaretto (or add 1 teaspoon almond extract)

 Make these recipes next: